pantheon-systems/wp-native-php-sessions/readme.txt

 WordPress core does not use sessions, but sometimes they are required by your use case.

 This plugin implements PHP's native session functionality backed by the WordPress database.
-This allows plugins, themes, and custom code to safely use PHP $_SESSIONs in a distributed environment where PHP's defauly tempfile sessions won't work.
+This allows plugins, themes, and custom code to safely use PHP $_SESSIONs in a distributed environment where PHP's default tempfile sessions won't work.

 Note that primary development is on GitHub if you would like to contribute: